AndreiMoraru123/Watch-and-Tell/README.md

 - [x] Migrate to OpenCV GPU build
 - [ ] Add an attention mechanism to the Decoder
 - [ ] Optimize model parameter size for inference speed
-- [ ] Change the greedy nearest word search to a beam search algo
+- [ ] Change the greedy nearest word search to a beam search for the words in the vocabulary